Board Action Bulletin

 Board members said that, prior to 2013, the NCUA did not project a distribution to credit unions after the Stabilization Fund expired in 2021.
 A distribution only became a possibility after the agency won legal recoveries of more than $5.1 billion on behalf of the five failed corporate credit unions, materially decreasing the costs to the Stabilization Fund resulting from those failures.

-The Federal Credit Union Act (opens new window) gives the NCUA Board authority to close the Stabilization Fund at its discretion prior to its expiration date in 2021.
+The Federal Credit Union Act (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) gives the NCUA Board authority to close the Stabilization Fund at its discretion prior to its expiration date in 2021.
 The NCUA is required by law to distribute funds, property and other assets of the Stabilization Fund at its closing to the Share Insurance Fund.

 The risks to the Share Insurance Fund have evolved and these risks will increase, at least temporarily, with the closure of the Stabilization Fund.
 To ensure sufficient equity, the Board approved raising the Share Insurance Fund’s normal operating level from the current 1.30 percent to 1.39 percent.
 The Board’s objectives in setting the normal operating level are:

 - Retaining public confidence in federal share insurance;

 - Preventing impairment of credit unions’ one percent contributed capital deposit; and

 - Ensuring the Share Insurance Fund can withstand a moderate recession without the equity ratio falling below 1.20 percent for a five-year period.

 The agency will continue to analyze the Share Insurance Fund’s risk exposure, and each subsequent year the NCUA Board will evaluate what the normal operating level needs to be based on the relevant data and trends as they evolve over time.